 After following these steps, your bag should be secured on the base.
 Before testing it with full strikes, shake the bag slightly to ensure everything is properly fastened and attached.

-Now that your punching bag is attached to the base, you want to make sure that it is stable.
-You can stabilize your bag using a bag ring (included in the FightCamp equipment package).
+Now that your punching bag is attached to the base, you want to make sure that it is stable by stabilizing it with your bag ring (included in the FightCamp equipment package).

-How Do I Assemble My Heavy Bag Ring?
+How Do I Assemble My Punching Bag Ring?

 Assembling the heavy bag ring is easy and can be done in less than a minute.

 Place your bag ring where you want your free-standing heavy bag to sit.

 Roll your punching bag onto the middle of your bag ring, so that the velcro is exposed on all sides.